Opening hairdressers and barbers safely

 Further information is available at www.watford.gov.uk/COVID-Business-Support.

 Hairdressers and barbers tend to work in close proximity to their clients, usually for extended periods of time, which creates challenges when trying to maintain social distancing.
 An extended period of time refers to the majority of the working day, irrespective of the number of clients served during the day.
-The person providing a service (such as hairdressers/barbers), should therefore wear further protection.
-This should take the form of a clear visor that covers the face and provides a barrier between the practitioner and the client from respiratory droplets caused by sneezing, coughing or speaking.
-Visors should cover the forehead, extend below the chin, and wrap around the side of the face and must fit the user properly.
+The person providing a service (such as hairdressers/barbers), must therefore wear further protection.

 You should refrain from playing music or broadcasts at a volume that makes normal conversation difficult and that may encourage shouting.
 This is because of the potential for increased risk of transmission, particularly from aerosol transmission.
 The government will develop further guidance, to enable these activities to recommence as soon as possible.